-2020 has been a devastating year for many markets, but ecommerce isn’t one of them.
-This year has catapulted ecommerce a decade into the future, and ecommerce sales are at an all-time high going into 2021.
-It’s never been more important for brands to optimize their Amazon strategies.
+2020 was a devastating year for many markets, but ecommerce isn’t one of them.
+The year catapulted ecommerce a decade into the future, and ecommerce sales were at an all-time high going into 2021.
+The unforseen acceleration of eccomerce shows it’s never been more important for brands to optimize their Amazon strategies.

 On a Pattern webinar about digital shelf, SEO, and advertising, CEO and co-founder Dave Wright and Chief Revenue Officer John LeBaron discussed how brands can step up their ecommerce game in 2021 by fine-tuning their SEO and advertising strategies using data-backed tools and methodologies.